 If a child has grown up Muslim, it’s likely that they will have been surrounded by family members who fast during Ramadan and therefore are included in observing the month in other ways.
 More frequent prayer, giving to those in need and celebrating community will be among these.

-Often, a lot of young children will want to fast as they want to join in with their older brothers, sisters and parents.
+Often, a lot of young kids will want to fast as they want to join in with their older brothers, sisters and parents.
 If your child wants to join in with fasting, but they are not yet at the expected age, you can accommodate this by:

 - Offer to cut out snacks during the day but encourage them to eat their main meals.